chaff <- read_table("data-raw/chaff.txt")

 13.5 Two paired-samples, parametric

 The data in marks.csv give the marks for ten students in two subjects: Data Analysis and Biology.
-These data are paired because we have two marks from one student so that a mark in one group has a closer relationship with one of the marks in the other group than with any of the the other values.
-We want to know if students to equally well in both subjects.
+These data are paired because we have two marks from one student so that a mark in one group has a closer relationship with one of the marks in the other group than with any of the other values.
+We want to know if students do equally well in both subjects.
+In this scenario our null hypothesis, \(H_0\), is that there is no difference between the Data Analysis and Biology marks for a student.

 13.5.1 Import and explore